 Authors submit their manuscript to ing.grid through a preprint submission.
 They must agree that it can be published on the preprint server at the moment of submission and that they will not be anonymous during the open peer-review process (Read also: Author guidelines).

-Managing Editors assign the submission to a topical editor, who is responsible for performing a formal check, publishing the manuscript on the preprint server, and assigning referees to the submission.
+Managing Editors assign the submission to a topical editor, who is responsible for performing a formal check and assigning referees to the submission.

 3. Open peer review

 The referees write their comments (one comment per referee/per referee round).
 Afterwards, these comments are made available in the comment section of the manuscript on the preprint server.
 Referees can choose to be anonymous for the duration of the review or beyond, their comments being identified by a special flag (Read also: Review criteria).

 At the same time, the community is able to make their comments.
 This process also happens on the preprint server, in parallel to the review process.
 The authors have the choice to respond to the community comments already during the review process, although they are not obliged to do so.

 The editors can and should intervene in the review process by writing comments.
 After that, they will make a decision known to the authors and the reviewers, and apart from requesting the submission of a revised manuscript they also ask the authors to respond to the reviewers' comments.

 The decision can be labeled as:

 B) Upload the revised version (this also applies for minor revisions)